 The DOD has made digital engineering, tying in technologies like additive manufacturing, a crucial part of its strategy to modernize practices and maintain advantage for the nation’s defenders.
 Bringing detailed design, engineering, manufacturing and inspection into the integrated digital thread speeds production, reduces opportunities to introduce ambiguity and errors, and aids communication and collaboration.
 Our customers are thus able to cut down on time, labor and cost in supplying the front lines with critical equipment.

-As SAIC offers direct support to these initiatives with our connected set of generative design, model-based definition, additive manufacturing and 3D inspection capabilities, we are making DE at the bottom of the V as easy as possible to integrate into customers’ engineering systems, software and practices.
+As SAIC offers direct support to these initiatives with our connected set of generative design, model-based definition, additive manufacturing and 3D inspection capabilities, we are making DE at the bottom of the engineering V as easy as possible to integrate into customers’ engineering systems, software and practices.
 No matter how infrastructures and workflows are set up, we work with customers to connect this part of our ecosystem to their environments through containers in the cloud.

 “Our customers can keep using their engineering and product lifecycle management applications, while we work to integrate their models and data into our toolsets," said Willis.
 "And, we’re growing the number of commercial software tools that are able to integrate with us.”

-“We have developed DE innovations at the front end of the V, and now we are rolling out DE and the integrated digital thread for the bottom of the V,” said Hollingsworth.
+“We have developed DE innovations at the front end of the V, and now we are rolling out DE and the integrated digital thread for the bottom of the engineering V,” said Hollingsworth.
 “It’s going to make us more efficient and effective in executing for our customers and ultimately our warfighters.”